efcasado/efcasado.github.io/_posts/2014-12-18-riak-core_intro.markdown

 ![Riak Core key-space]({{ site.url }}/assets/images/ring.png)

-Riak Core has, at its core, a 160-bit circular key-space like the one in the image above (which by the way I got from Basho's website).
+Riak Core has, at its core, a 160-bit circular key-space like the one in the image above (which by the way I've got from Basho's website).
 Note that the ring is divided into a fixed number of partitions, which determine the number of vnodes in the system.
 Riak Core uses consistent hashing[^1] to